crate/crate-howtos/docs/deployment/cloud/aws/ec2-setup.rst

 Authentication
 --------------

-For that it is recommended to create a separate user that has only the necessary permissions to describe instances.
+For that, it is recommended to create a separate user that has only the necessary permissions to describe instances.
 First, you need to create an IAM role in order to assign the instances later on.
-This `AWS guide`_ gives you a short description of how you can create a policy ofer CLI or the AWS management console.
-An example policy file is attached below and should at least contain this API permissions/actions:
+This `AWS guide`_ gives you a short description of how you can create a policy via the CLI or AWS management console.
+An example policy file is attached below and should at least contain these API permissions/actions:

 .. code-block:: json